utahnu/obs_dev/hist221/13 American Democracy in Crisis and the Second Cold War.md

 > A party or faction's demonization of the institutions that block, by legislative or judicial means, their agenda
 > Causes citizens to also demonize those institutions

 > It means that we obey the current law and use peaceful means to change it.
-It also means that we peacefully accept the
+It also means that we peacefully accept the results of elections.
+We will not participate in the violence threatened by those disappointed with the outcome.
+In a democratic society, we always have the opportunity and the duty to persist peacefully until the next election...Protesters have no right to destroy, deface, or steal property or to undermine the government’s legitimate police powers.
+The Constitution and laws contain no invitation to revolution or anarchy.
 >
 > \- President Dallin H. Oaks - October 2020 General Conference